 Meanwhile, in wintertime you can expect Christmas markets, ice rinks and some great stores to pick up your Christmas gifts!

-Free Walking Tours – A really great (AND FREE!) way to familiarise yourself with a city!
+Free Walking Tours – A really great (AND FREE!) way to familiarise yourself with a city and find out the best places to visit in Bath!
 The free walking tours of Bath are informative and show all the key sights.
 They run twice a day and even more in peak summer.